JujuAdams/Chatterbox/docs/latest/getting-started.md

 And, finally, a third line.
 ```

 ...then what we'll get in Chatterbox is three separate lines of text in the order that we wrote them.
 Straightforward lines of text to be displayed to the player are called **content**.
 Lines of dialogue typically comprise the majority of a node.
-We'll discuss later how to actually grab this text in GML, but for now let's talk a bit more about YarnScript.
+We'll discuss later how to actually read **content** strings in GML, but for now let's talk a bit more about YarnScript.

 YarnScript also supports **options**.
 Options come in blocks and you can have any number of options in a block which means you can have a single-choice option block if you'd like.
 Options work similarly to a line of dialogue but have a `->` little arrow at the start of the line.